 Step 1: Self-Study

-The evaluation process began with an Institutional Self-Study.
-We formed seven working groups consisting of Montclair State faculty, staff and students, and steered by our Executive Leadership Team.
-Each working group reviewed the educational programs and services to determine how well they serve our students, accomplish our goals and fulfill our mission as a university, and meet the Commission’s high standards.
+The evaluation process begins with an Institutional Self-Study.
+At this time the University is forming the University Integration Committee (UIC), the Steering Committee, and eight working groups consisting of Montclair State University and Bloomfield College of Montclair administrators, faculty, staff and students.
+In concert with the University’s leadership, all stakeholders will be reviewing institutional priorities and educational programs and services to determine how well they serve our students, accomplish our goals and fulfill our mission as a university, and meet the Commission’s high standards.

-We provided periodic updates throughout the process to ensure the University community and alumni were aware of the status of our evaluation.
-The self-study design document and the final self-study report summarizing our findings are now available to the public.
+We will provide periodic updates throughout the process to ensure the University community and alumni are aware of the status of our evaluation.
+The self-study design document and the final self-study report summarizing our findings will be made available to the public.

 Step 2: Peer Review

-In the next phase of our decennial evaluation, educators from similar institutions read our self-study report and conducted a team visit to determine if Montclair State meets MSCHE accreditation standards.
-As part of their assessment, they endorsed some of the suggestions made in the self-study report and provided some additional suggestions for institutional follow up.
+In the next phase of the evaluation, educators from similar institutions will read our self-study report and conduct a team visit to determine if Montclair State meets MSCHE accreditation standards.
+As part of their assessment, they may endorse some of the suggestions made in the self-study report and provided some additional suggestions for institutional follow up.

 Step 3: Commission Review and Decision

-The MSCHE’s Committee on Evaluation reviewed all of the discussions, reports and suggestions and the Commission reaffirmed Montclair State University’s accreditation status on June 22, 2017.
+The MSCHE’s Committee on Evaluation will review all of the discussions, reports and suggestions and the Commission will publish Montclair State University’s accreditation status.